Rickeddy-7/CallCenterDashboard/README.md

-# CallCenterDashboard
+# Call Center Dashboard
-This project is part of a 3-part Job Simulation offered by PwC through Forage.
+This project is part of a 3-part Job Simulation offered by PwC Switzerland through Forage.

 ## Problem Statement and Brief:
-The call centre manager has reached out seeking insights into the call centre and has provided the data:
+The call centre manager of PhoneNow(A Telecom company) has reached out seeking insights into the call centre and has provided the data:
 ![Client Brief](.\brief.png)

 The task is to create a dashboard in Power BI for the client that reflects all relevant Key Performance Indicators (KPIs) and metrics in the dataset